-4.3.2 U HILL VILLAGE LAND USE DESIGNATIONS
+4.3.2 COMMERCIAL LAND USE DESIGNATIONS

-DESIGNATION PURPOSE BUILDING TYPE & HEIGHT USES MAXIMUM BASE DENSITY MAXIMUM BONUS DENSITY C Commercial To allow commercial uses to strengthen the community and frame Small and medium format retail centres Commercial and office 2.5 FSR N/A its roads, including a mix of retail and office space.
-3 storeys and maximum 45 ft.
-CR Commercial Residential Mixed-Use To allow multi-family and commercial uses in a mid-rise building form, contributing to a pedestrian-scale village-feel.
-Sites must be mixed-use and can include commercial, institutional, or live/ work.
-Buildings must emphasize street- fronting activity including shops or services.
-Mixed-use buildings with commercial on the lower floors and residential above.
-6 storeys and maximum 70 ft.
+DESIGNATION PURPOSE BUILDING TYPE & HEIGHT USES MAXIMUM BASE DENSITY MAXIMUM BONUS DENSITY CR-1 Commercial Residential (Mid-Rise) To allow multi-unit residential and commercial uses in a mid-rise building form, contributing to the public realm and pedestrian connectivity.
+Sites must be mixed-use and can include commercial, institutional, or live/work.
+Buildings must emphasize street-fronting activity including shops or services.
+Mixed-use mid-rise buildings with commercial on the lower floors and residential above.
+Up to 6 storeys and maximum 22 m.
 Commercial and office Multi-unit residential Institutional 2.5 FSR A density bonus of up to 1.0 FSR may be considered when public benefits are provided.
+CR-2 Commercial Residential (High-Rise) To allow multi-unit residential and commercial uses in a high-rise building form, contributing to the public realm and pedestrian connectivity.
+Sites must be mixed-use and can include commercial, institutional, or live/work.
+Buildings must emphasize street-fronting activity including shops or services.
+Mixed-use mid-rise to high-rise buildings with commercial on the lower floors and residential above.
+Up to 18 storeys and maximum 58 m.
+Commercial and office Multi-unit residential Institutional 1.25 FSR A density bonus of up to 2.75 FSR may be considered when public benefits are provided.